-Olfactory and sound trade marks cannot be protected in Mexico.
 The limitations as to what cannot be protected as a trade mark are established in article 90 of the IPL, which is a list of prohibitions and the only legal source for rejecting a trade mark application.
 These prohibitions include:

-- marks that are identical or confusingly similar to previously registered marks or marks for which registration is pending or applied to the same or similar products or services; - descriptive and generic marks; - geographic indications and names of places that are characterised by the manufacture of certain products; and - three-dimensional forms of common usage, or because said form is imposed by its nature or industrial function.
+- marks that are identical or confusingly similar to previously registered marks or marks for which registration is pending or applied to the same or similar products or services.
+However, consents and coexistence agreements are now recognised as a valid mean to overcome relative grounds objections; - descriptive and generic marks, though, acquired distinctiveness is a valid mean to overcome absolute grounds objections; - geographic indications and names of places that are characterised by the manufacture of certain products; and - three-dimensional forms of common usage, or because said form is imposed by its nature or industrial function.